 Valentine’s Day is one of the most fruitful periods for marketers.
-While your customers obsessively search for gifts and celebration ideas, use this time for your own good by creating the most irresistible offers.
+While your customers obsessively search for gifts and celebration ideas, use this moment to your advantage by creating the most irresistible offers.

-You may think that this holiday targets a relatively narrow group of love doves — but people actually spend a lot on V-day.
-According to the report by the National Retail Federation, consumers planned to spend around $25.8 billion in 2024 — it’s around $200 per person!
-As you can see in this graph, the holiday spending is no longer affected by the COVID-19 pandemic.
+You may think that this holiday targets a relatively narrow group of couples, but people actually spend a lot on V-day.
+According to the report by the National Retail Federation, consumers spent a record $27.5 billion in 2025.

 But what will all these people spend all this money on?
 Here’s a rundown from the NRF for 2024: